ISO 14971:2019 (Risk Management)

 Traceability to warnings & precautions

-ISO 14971:2007 indicates that disclosing residual risks to users of your device is risk control.
-In Annex ZA, deviation 7 of EN ISO 14971:2012, indicates that you cannot claim to reduce the risks of your product by disclosing these residual risks–even though these are considered risk controls.
+Disclosing residual risks to users of your device is required in the EU MDR and it is a risk control.
+However, you cannot claim to reduce the risks of your product by disclosing these residual risks because warnings and precautions are not effective.
 You should still validate the effectiveness of the instructions for use, technique guide, and training through simulated use studies before product release.
-However, you cannot claim a quantitative risk reduction in your risk analysis as per deviation 7.
-Of course, there can be a reduction in overall risks when you train users, but you can’t claim it, and the prevalence of “use errors” demonstrates the limited effectiveness of IFUs and training.
+Do not claim a quantitative risk reduction in your risk analysis.
+Of course, there can be a reduction in overall risks when you train users, but you can’t claim it, and the prevalence of use errors demonstrates the limited effectiveness of IFUs and training.

 Additional risk management references